lyly2112/lyly2112/README.md

 **lyly2112/lyly2112** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
 ### I am Liliya, a hard-working web developer
-❤️ Passion for creating responsive web apps using JavaScript & React.
+❤️ Passion for creating responsive web apps using JavaScript & React 📈 Constant learner of the web development trends
-💻 Strong background in building elegant WordPress websites.
-✔️ Expertise in Test Automation via Selenium methodology.
-📈 Constant learner of the web development trends.

 ### My skills
 <div>